Crieff Morrisonians F.C.

-Crieff Morrisonians Football Club was a football club from the village of Crieff, Perthshire, Scotland.
+Crieff Morrisonians Football Club was a football club from the town of Crieff, Perthshire, Scotland.

 History

 The first recorded activity for the club was at the end of the 1896–97 season, under the name Morrisonian F.C., the name taken from Morrison's School in Crieff.
-Indeed the club was originally solely for pupils and ex-pupils, although the restriction was subsequently abandoned.
+Indeed, the club was originally solely for pupils and ex-pupils, although the restriction was subsequently abandoned.

 The club sought to join the Perthshire Association for the 1897–98 season, by now called Crieff Morrisonians, but the application was rejected.

 The club entered the Scottish Qualifying Cup from 1898–99 to 1920–21.
 The only time it won through to the Scottish Cup was in 1904–05.
-Wins over Vale of Teith F.C., Stanley, and Lochee United F.C. were enough to qualify for the first round proper.
+Wins over Vale of Teith, Stanley, and Lochee United were enough to qualify for the first round proper.
 In the fourth round of the Qualifying Cup, the club lost 6–2 at home to St Johnstone, and in the Cup itself, the club went down 3–1 at Kirkcaldy United.

 The club's greatest achievements were in winning the Perthshire League in 1908–09 and 1910–11, although the competition in the era scarcely had more than half-a-dozen entrants.

 The club reached the final of the Perthshire Cup four times, losing on every occasion.
 Its closest finals were in 1909–10, losing 2–1 against Dunblane after conceding a last-minute winner via a freak deflection, and 1919–20 losing 3–2 to Blairgowrie Amateurs F.C.; the loss of several players to the junior ranks post-war had cost the team many of its best.